After China port fraud probe, messy legal fight chills metal trade

 The full financial impact of the Qingdao case is unclear, but publicly traded banks and trading firms have been forced to disclose potential losses.

-HSBC, Standard Chartered, Citi, Standard Bank, Mercuria Energy Trading SA and Citic Resources Holdings Ltd have more than $880 million of exposure, according to company statements and reports.
+HSBC, Standard Chartered (STAN.L), Citi, Standard Bank (SBKJ.J), Mercuria Energy Trading SA and Citic Resources Holdings Ltd (1205.HK) have more than $880 million of exposure, according to company statements and reports.

 In addition, Chinese media reported on June 18 that Chinese banks have a total exposure of about 16 billion yuan ($2.58 billion) on loans to Decheng Mining and its related companies.

-Qingdao Port, whose listed Hong Kong unit faces a lawsuit brought by Citic Resources Holdings claiming damages of $108 million, declined to comment on the state of the investigation.
+Qingdao Port, whose listed Hong Kong unit (6198.HK) faces a lawsuit brought by Citic Resources Holdings (1205.HK) claiming damages of $108 million, declined to comment on the state of the investigation.

 Chen, chairman of Dezheng Resources, the parent company of Decheng Mining, had been detained by the Communist Party’s anti-corruption body as part of an unrelated corruption probe linked to the state-controlled Western Mining Group.